 Do you compost?
 Oh my gosh, if you don’t, why not?!!!
 It is easy, it’s great for the environment and it will result in amazing nutrient rich soil that surpasses anything you can buy from a store!
 Some of the additional benefits are that you will reduce the amount of trash you produce and keep things out of the landfill.
+Keep reading to learn How to Compost and create your own magnificent garden soil!

 That’s right, they eat up all your kitchen and yard waste and turn it into beautiful black soil.
 How do they do it?
-Well, if I tell you, you have to promise that you won’t get grossed out.
+If I tell you, you have to promise that you won’t get grossed out.
 They poop it out.
 LOL.
 Yup, compost is decomposition and worm castings (a nicer word for worm poop.)
 Please don’t run away, find out how easy it is to create this magnificent garden soil.

 Here’s the basics for how to compost and get top quality soil for your garden and landscaping for FREE!